The Travelers Championship

 The original course designer was J Moss back in 1928.
 Subsequently the course has undergone renovations in the hands of Pete Dye in 1982 and Bobby Weed in 1989.

 There are different ways to play TPC River Highlands.
 One, as we have seen from Bubba over the years, is to overpower it’s collection of short par 4s.
-Another as shown by the likes of Russell Knox and Ken Duke is to plot your way round.
+Another as shown by the likes of Russell Knox, Ken Duke and last years winner Chez Reavie is to plot your way round.
 Either way plenty of birdies will be required on what is basically a short resort course.

 Lets take a look at the last ten winners here.